 Premises Liability Law: State Law

-Premises liability standards vary from state to state.
-More important, procedural requirements vary widely under the laws of each state.
-Consult with an attorney right away to comply with mandatory notice requirements and other hurdles that can end a claim if not handled properly.
+Procedural requirements vary widely under the laws of each state.
+Consult with an attorney right away to comply with mandatory notice requirements and other hurdles that can end a claim if not handled properly in a timely manner.

-The above general liability analysis is substantially similar to the law in most states, but is specifically derived from cases in Massachusetts and New Hampshire, the two states in which I am licensed.
+The above general liability analysis is substantially similar to the law in many states, but is specifically derived from cases in Massachusetts and New Hampshire, the two states in which I am licensed.